 1. St. Petersburg

-The daily sunrise and sunset of St. Petersburg counts as just one of the reasons why you should head here for spring break.
+The daily sunrise and sunset of St. Pete beach counts as just one of the reasons why you should head here for spring break.
 “I chose to come here during spring break for its remarkable beaches and serene environment, and don’t even get me started on the sunset,” said Florida State University junior Mia Granade.
-Palm trees and clear blue water surround students here while they relax on the beaches during their break from professors and homework.
+Palm trees and clear blue water surround students on the Gulf Coast while they relax on the beaches during their break from professors and homework.
 And, if you want to become adventurous at night but stay by the shore, head to Woody’s, The Undertow or Harry’s Beach where you’ll find live music, volleyball nets and tiki huts.

 2. Key Largo